 - Listen to and enjoys patterns in rhymes and stories.

 You can help by:

-- Always addressing the child by name before you speak.
+- Always calling your child by name before you speak.

-- Getting down to the child’s level whenever possible
+- Getting down to your child’s level whenever possible.

 - Encouraging (but not trying to force) eye contact.